ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/07-data-exploration-ideal-marc.md

 - "MA plot, Volcanot plot"
 ---
 # Download files
-If you haven't managed to get the files, download them here:
+If you haven't managed to get the `counts.final.tsv` file, no worry!
+Just download it here: https://doi.org/10.5281/zenodo.2583083

 # Data exploration and analysis using the ideal
 For each panel, you can select the following button to get help: <br/>